UCL/scikit-surgerydocker/.docs/source/Build_docker_image.rst

 Example 1
 ---------

-Step 1: Create a new directory and change to that directory
+:red:`Step 1:` Create a new directory and change to that directory

 .. code:: bash